oras-project/artifacts-spec/artifact-manifest-spec.md

 For **Phase 1**, an artifact manifest provides an optional collection of blobs and a reference to the manifest of another artifact.

-- **`schemaVersion`** *int*

-  This REQUIRED property specifies the artifact manifest schema version.
-  For this version of the specification, this MUST be `3`.
-The value of this field WILL change as the manifest schema evolves.
-Minor version changes to the `oras.artifact.manifest` spec MUST be additive, while major version changes MAY be breaking.
-Artifact clients MUST implement version checking to allow for future, yet unknown changes.
-Artifact clients MUST ignore additive properties to minor versions.
-Artifact clients MAY support major changes, with no guarantee major changes MAY impose breaking changing behaviors.
-Artifact authors MAY support new and older schemaVersions to provide the best user experience.

 - **`mediaType`** *string*

   This field contains the `mediaType` of this document, differentiating from [image-manifest][oci-image-manifest-spec] and [oci-image-index].
 The mediaType for this manifest type MUST be `application/vnd.oras.artifact.manifest.v1+json`, where the version WILL change to reflect newer versions.
 Artifact authors SHOULD support multiple `mediaType` versions to provide the best user experience for their artifact type.